Kevin-Trivino/Student-Stress-Analysis-Prediction/README.md

 ## StressLevelDataset.csv
 - Data collected from highschool and university students.
-- Most variables are on a 5 level likert scale
+- Most variables are on a 5 level likert scale.
-- Anxiety, self esteem, depressioon have larger ranges
+- Anxiety, self esteem, depressioon have larger ranges.
-- Mental helath history binary
+- Mental helath history is binary.
-- Blood pressure scale 1-3
+- Blood pressure on a scale 1-3.
 - Target variable stress level is on a scale 1-3

 The original dataset can be found here https://www.kaggle.com/datasets/rxnach/student-stress-factors-a-comprehensive-analysis where the author responds to any specific questions you may have about the dataset.